justin9503/2401FTDS_Classification_Project_Team_MM2/README.md

 **4.** Data Cleaning Techniques

 ## 12. The Sreamlit Application
-The app was delivered to the  maji Ngondo Stakeholders, for testing of the models and Classifications, link below https://justin9503-news-classifier-base-app-h5anzs.streamlit.app/
+The app was delivered to the  maji Ngondo Stakeholders, for testing of the models and Classifications, here is the link,

+https://justin9503-news-classifier-base-app-h5anzs.streamlit.app/